Choose a subject of interest

 ROXUL products are inorganic which provide no food source for mold to grow.
-ROXUL products are tested to ASTM C1338 – Standard Test for Determining Fungi Resistance – and pass with zero fungal growth.
+ROXUL products are tested to ASTM C1338 – A Standard Test for Determining Fungi Resistance – and passes with zero fungal growth.

 Are ROXUL products rodent resistant?

 There is no test method to determine whether or not any product is rodent resistant.
-ROXUL’s reputation as a rodent resistant insulation is mainly based on word of mouth and lack of negative feedback from numerous customers who use our products in “cottage country”.
-The majority of these applications are exposed floors, which are mainly above grade allowing rodents easy access to the insulation.
-As ROXUL insulation has a higher density than other insulations and a multi-directional fiber orientation, rodents tend to avoid burrowing and nesting in ROXUL insulation.
+ROXUL’s reputation as a rodent-resistant insulation is mainly based on word of mouth and lack of negative feedback from numerous customers who use our products in “cottage country”.

 Does ROXUL make blowing wool insulation?

-ROXUL insulation is only manufactured in batt, board, loose wool and pipe forms.
+ROXUL insulation is only manufactured in batt, board, and pipe forms.